Fibers.

 \

-Cybernetic Collective Quilt (In progress April 2023)
+Cybernetic Collective Quilt (2023)

-Mixed media including cotton fabric, cotton batting, cotton thread, motion sensors, arduino, LED lights, wood glue, particle board.
+Materials and tools: Mixed media including cotton fabric, cotton batting, cotton thread, motion sensors, arduino, LED lights, wood glue, particle board.
 Produced using a sewing machine, programmable embroidery machine, laser cutter, table saw.
 Designed using Inkscape, Ink/Stitch, Singer Futura Quartet software, Stable Diffusion, and ChatGPT.

 Snow